abdelrahmanbadr/BookApp/readme.md

 #### Design Pattern
 - Filter Desgin Pattern (Criteria pattern): To make sort, search and filter books.
 - Factory Desgin Pattern : To build BookService, ExcelService and XmlService objects.
+- Repository: To abstract the data layer, making our application more flexible to maintain.

 #### Project structure
 - Domain : The domain layer is the heart of the software, and this is where the interesting stuff happens.
-There is one         package per aggregate, and to each aggregate belongs entities, value objects, domain events, a repository interface and       sometimes factories
+- Constants : Has all constants related to the book domain.
-- Contracts : Has all interfaces of the domain.
+- Contracts : Has all interfaces of book domain.
+- Entities : Has all entity models of book domain.
+- Exceptions : Has custom exceptions.
 - Mappers : Mapping books to array of book objects.
+- Repositories : Has BaseEloquentRepository and EloquentBookRepository
-- Service and Repository Layers :  Services and Repository used to hide and encapsulate App Logic
+- Services :  Services  used to hide and encapsulate App Logic

 #### These are the other available command you might need in the future
 - stop all containers `make stop_all_containers`